Riftr/intelpy/README.md

 ### Sound Files

 The alarm sounds included in IntelPy were sourced from https://freesound.org.
 Below are credits and licences for these sounds.
-Changes were made to most of these shorten the length to make them suitable for use with IntelPy.
+Changes were made to most of these sounds to shorten the length to make them suitable for use with IntelPy.

 * military_alarm.wav by KIZILSUNGUR  License: Creative Commons 0
 * alarming 1.flac by Timbre | License: Attribution Noncommercial